 Denver, Colorado 80202

 The rezoning application process begins with a pre-application review meeting with staff, followed by a formal submittal of a complete application and the subsequent public process.
 Visit the rezoning process page and download the Official Map Amendment (Rezoning) Guide (PDF) for a comprehensive explanation of the application process and requirements.

 Please note: Certain large projects, generally 5 acres or more, may be required to go through Large Development Review before they can apply for a rezoning.
 Learn more

 Anyone may submit comments on a proposed rezoning to the case manager once a complete application has been submitted.
 The case manager for each rezoning, along with the completed application, is listed on the Proposed Rezonings page.

-Upon receipt of a complete rezoning application, city staff notifies registered neighborhood organizations (RNOs) of proposed rezonings affecting properties located inside or within 200 feet of their established boundaries.
-RNOs also receive notice in advance of Planning Board and City Council public hearings, as well as City Council committee meetings.
+Upon receipt of a complete rezoning application, city staff notifies property owners within 200 feet of the proposed rezoning and registered neighborhood organizations (RNOs) whose boundaries include or are within 200 feet of the proposed rezoning.
+Property owners and RNOs also receive notice in advance of the Planning Board public hearing.
+RNOs receive additional notice in advance of the City Council public hearing, as well as City Council committee meetings.